SPI-Birds/pipelines/README.md

 <a name="quality_check"/>

 ## Quality check
+Note: the quality check is built for pipelines tailored to version 1.0.0 and 1.1.0 of the standard format.
+Updating the quality checks to match pipelines tailored to version 2.0.0 of the standard format is in progress.

 ### Creating checks
 The `quality_check()` function is a wrapper function that combines 4 dataset-specific wrapper functions: